 On the strength of that performance he was selected for the Gentleman v Players at Lord’s 1935.
 The Cricketer commented on the match: “C R N Maxwell is a fine wicket-keeper, neat and quick, who takes the ball in the right way.
 As he is also a good batsman, he may well be a very prominent cricketer during the next few years if he can spare the time for first-class cricket.”

 His debut for Notts was against Northants at Northampton in July 1936 when he deputised for Hardstaff, who was representing the Players, and scored 16.
 Of his six innings for Notts in 1936, the best came versus Surrey at the Oval when his score of 52 was the highest on either side.
 In 1937, Maxwell appeared in the first two Notts games and was then selected for the North v South match at Lord’s.
 He also appeared in the Rest v England trial immediately following.

 In 1936/7 he went with Sir Julien Cahn’s XI to Ceylon and in 1938/9 to New Zealand.
 In 1946 he appeared in four matches for Middlesex.
-But in 1948 he transferred his allegiance to Worcestershire and captained their 2nd XI.
-He made occasional appearances in first-class matches for Worcestershire and his final first-class match in 1951 was against Cambridge University.
+But in 1948 he transferred his allegiance to Worcestershire and captained their Second XI.
+He made occasional appearances in First-Class matches for Worcestershire and his final First-Class match was in 1951, against Cambridge University.
 In 44 first-class appearances he scored 1,564 runs @26.67 with 70 catches and 25 stumpings.

 Cecil Maxwell was originally employed in the furniture trade but latterly was a licensed victualler residing at the Ruishton Inn, Ruishton, Somerset.
 He died aged 60 on 25 September 1973 in Taunton, having been born in Paddington, London on 21 May 1913.